Tenryukyo Valley 天竜峡

 Traditional boating at the foot of the Southern Alps

-Tenryukyo Valley runs along the base of the Southern Alps in the far south of Nagano .
+The Tenryukyo Valley is located between the Southern and Central Alps of Nagano .
 It's a great area for boating on the Tenryu River and taking in the gorgeous surroundings.

 - Autumn colors as you float through the gorge